 The black American spruce (Pinus nigra, Lamb.) is found in swampy situations as far north as lat.
 65°, where it terminates along with the Betula papyracea.
-The white American spruce (P. alba, Lamb.) is mentioned by Dr. Richardson as the most northern tree which came under his observation.
-"On the Coppermine River, within twenty miles of the Arctic Sea, it attains the height of twenty feet or more.
-Its timber is in common use throughout the country, and its slender roots, denominated Walapeh, are indispensable to canoe-makers for sewing the slips of birch-bark together.
-The resin which it exudes is used for paying over the seams of the canoes; and canoes for temporary purposes are frequently formed of its own bark.
-It is the only tree that the Esquimaux of the Arctic Sea have access to while growing, and they contrive to make pretty strong bows by joining pieces of its wood together."+ The Scrub or gray pine (Pinus Banksiana, Lamb.), in dry sandy soils, prevails to the exclusion of all others.
+The white American spruce (P. alba, Lamb.) is mentioned by Dr Richardson as the most northern tree which came under his observation. " On the Coppermine River, within 20 miles of the Arctic Sea, it attains the height of 20 feet or more.
+Its timber is in common use throughout the country, and its slender roots, denominated Watapeh, are indispensable to canoe-makers for sewing the slips of birch-bark together.
+The resin which it exudes is used for paying over the seams of the canoes ; and canoes for temporary purposes are frequently formed of its own bark.
+It is the only tree that the Esquimaux of the Arctic Sea have access to while growing, and they contrive to make pretty strong bows by joining pieces of its wood together."
+The Scrub or gray pine (Pinus Banksiana, Lamb.), in dry sandy soils, prevails to the exclusion of all others.
 It is a handsome tree with long, spreading, flexible branches, generally furnished with whorled curved cones of many years' growth.
-It attains the height of forty feet and upwards in favourable situations; but the diameter of its trunk is greater in proportion to its height than that of the other pines of the country.
+It attains the height of 40 feet and upwards in favourable situations; but the diameter of its trunk is greater in proportion to its height than that of the other pines of the country.
 It exudes less resin than P. alba.
-The Canada porcupine feeds upon its bark; and its wood, from its lightness and the straightness and toughness of its fibres, is highly prized as cance timbers.
-It was observed on the route of the overland expedition as far north as lat. $64^{\circ}$ ; but on the sandy banks of the Mackenzie it is said to attain to a still higher latitude.\ The American larch (P. micro-carpa, Lamb.) was observed in swampy situations from York Factory to Point Lake, in lat. $65^{\circ}$ .
-It was, however, of dwarfish growth in the last-named locality, seldom exceeding the height of six or eight feet.
+The Canada porcupine feeds upon its bark ; and its wood, from its lightness and the straightness and toughness of its fibres, is highly prized as canoe timbers.
+It was observed on the route of the overland expedition as far north as lat.
+64°; but on the sandy banks of the Mackenzie it is said to attain to a still higher latitude. † The

-- \ Appendix to Parry's First Voyage, p.
-397. - † Appendix to Franklin's First Journey, p.
+Appendix to Franklin's First Journey, p.
 752.